 Leveraging file services effectively means sharing your data with others, be those other members of your organization or computer systems sharing data with other applications or systems.
-The advantages of using a mature file services system for cloud file sharing include embedded point-in-time data protection and recovery, storage efficiencies, Active Directory authentication, and data mobility to name just a few.
+The advantages of using a mature file services system for cloud-based file sharing include embedded point-in-time data protection and recovery, storage efficiencies, Active Directory authentication, and data mobility to name just a few.

 With collaboration in mind, people are now turning to the cloud for their file services.
-What they’re finding is that while file services offerings are natively available for cloud file sharing, they sometimes might not meet their needs, or might not be available in a region they have to use.
+What they’re finding is that while file services offerings are natively available for cloud-based file sharing, they sometimes might not meet their needs, or might not be available in a region they have to use.
 If this is the case, NetApp Cloud Volumes ONTAP could be the solution you’re looking for.

 In this article, we’ll show you how to enable file services with Cloud Volumes ONTAP using the SMB/CIFS protocol and using NFS storage.